descarpentriesadrien/Muse/README.md

 # Why not add the pagination on my reflections and my favorites?

 For the same reason as above.
-I added more features that were not in the
+I added more features that were not in my original proposal, such as my favorites, or the like/unlike function, which took a lot of time on their own.

 --
 ### muse.db Diagram: